ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 # Receiving Data {#receiving}

 Once a Connection is established, Messages may be received on it.
-The application can indicate that it is ready to receive Messages by calling Receive() on the connection.
+The application can indicate that it is ready to receive Messages by calling Receive() on the Connection.

 ~~~
 Connection.Receive(ReceiveHandler, maxLength)
 ~~~

-Receive takes a ReceiveHandler, which can handle the Received event and the ReceiveError error.
+Receive takes a ReceiveHandler, which can handle the Received Event and the ReceiveError error.
 Each call to Receive will result in at most one Received event being sent to the handler, though implementations may provide convenience functions to indicate readiness to receive a larger but finite